Gyaru: Appearance

 By the early 2010s, Hepburn fashion was typically characterized by a face with matte foundation, silver or golden eye shadow, dark lash line with false eyelashes for both upper and lower eyelid, pale or cool colored lips, colored contacts and tanned skin as it is considered a must in some substyles.
+Though other sub-styles do not demand tanned skin but rather fair skin.
 They were also most often seen with highly elongated and decorated artificial nails especially with 3D charms or varying nail art.
+Hepburns also generally wear their hair in varying extreme voluminous hairstyles and different arrangement of hairstyles such as ponytails.
+Dyed hair such as blonde is seen although this may change from person to person.